 Last month I headed back to the South Coast of England, where I grew up.
-It was a friends wedding in Portsmouth and I decided to take advantage of being on the coast and do a little sightseeing on my home turf.
+It was a friend’s wedding in Portsmouth and I decided to take advantage of being on the coast and do a little sightseeing on my home turf.
 When I was a child we often visited the Portsmouth Historic Dockyard in the old part of the city, to see the Mary Rose Museum, HMS Victory and HMS Warrior 1860.
-A lot has changed since then, and in the last year the famous Henry VIII ship the Mary Rose has undergone a huge restoration.
+A lot has changed since then, and the famous Henry VIII ship the Mary Rose has undergone a huge restoration.
 This was the main reason I wanted to visit.

 The Mary Rose Museum

 The Mary Rose was built in 1511 and after 34 years of service as Henry VIII’s flagship, she sank during a battle just two miles from Portsmouth Harbour.
 She wasn’t raised from the Solent until 1982.

 In order to preserve the ship after over 400 years on the seabed, she had been continuously sprayed with chilled water to remove the salt and then with Polyethlene Glycol to prevent the timbers from shrinking.
 This was how I viewed the Mary Rose as a child.
 However the spray jets have now been turned off, and now she can be viewed dry.

 The Mary Rose exhibition is spread across 3 floors, in a semi circle layout with all floors overlooking the ship.
 Each level contains different artefacts that were found on and around the ship when it was discovered, including clothes, tools, coins and weapons.

 The exhibition even contains the skeletons of the ship dog and some of the men on board.
 Though there were no details of many of the crew, archaeologists have been able to work out the roles they were likely to have had on the ship, based on the health, shape and size of the skeletons.